 Levitt Pavilion Dayton

-Downtown Dayton’s Levitt Pavilion leads the way with its third annual Juneteenth event on Thursday, June 19.
-Pre-event programming will take place at 5 p.m. featuring “Boots on the Ground” a tribute to culture and heritage through soul southern line dancing.
+Downtown Dayton’s Levitt Pavilion leads the way with its third annual Juneteenth event on Friday, June 19.
+Pre-show celebrations will take place at 4:45 p.m. featuring “Boots on the Ground” a tribute to culture and heritage through soul southern line dancing.
 The official event will kick off at 6 p.m. with a commemoration of Juneteenth.”
 Get more details about the festivities at the Levitt Pavilion Dayton website.

 Juneteenth Music Festival in Huber Heights

-The Eichelberger Amphitheater in Huber Heights (located near the Huber Heights YMCA and Kroger Aquatic Center at The Heights) will host the fourth annual Juneteenth Music Festival on Sunday, June 15, from 4 to 9 p.m.
-Performances include Proclamation, Black National Anthem, Dance Group, Gemstone, DJ Oscar, and Soul Pocket.
+The Eichelberger Amphitheater in Huber Heights (located near the Huber Heights YMCA and Kroger Aquatic Center at The Heights) will host the fifth annual Juneteenth Music Festival on Saturday, June 20, from 4 to 9 p.m.
+Performances include Soul Pocket and Ric Sexton, with sounds by DJ Oscar.
 Several Black-owned food trucks will serve a variety of soul food cuisine, and Black-owned business vendors will also be on hand.
 Parking and admission are FREE.
 More information can be found at the Huber Heights Chamber of Commerce website.

 Juneteenth at the Dayton Metro Library